coryjett/Rancher-to-Solo/README.md

 `kubectl scale deployment istio-ingressgateway --replicas=0 -n istio-system`

+Confirm the Rancher Istio Gateway is at zero instances

+`kubectl get deploy istio-ingressgateway -n istio-system`

 Confirm you can hit the deployed application using the canary Istio route by navigating to `http://productpage.my.org:8080/productpage`

 ## Mark the Rancher deployed Istio CRDs as Helm managed install the istio-base Helm chart